mohammad-oghli/CV-Models-Service/README.md

 In brief:
 * Input image should be: **480x270** resolution.
 * Output image : **1920x1080** resolution.

+It has applications in a number of domains including surveillance and security, medical imagery and enhancing Satellite images from the space.

 You can use image samples in the **/sample_images** directory to test it on the model.